Azaima-Asghar/Pewlett-Hackard-Analysis./README.md

 ### *Challenge Overview*

-NOTE: The challenge.sql file resides in Queries folder.
+NOTE: The challenge.sql file resides in the Queries folder.

 The HR Director at Pewlett Hackward  would like an additional list of employees who would be good candidates for a supervisory role.
 Ideally, these candidates would be born in 1965.